XmingHsueh/STO-EC/README.md

 * problem dimension: `5`, `10`, and `20`
 * the number of source instances: `1000`

 In this way, 480 independent S-ESTOPs can be instantiated using the class [SESTOP](https://github.com/XmingHsueh/Revisiting-S-ESTOs/blob/main/utils/SESTOP.m).
+The script of generating the 480 S-ESTOPs is [main_generation_sestop](https://github.com/XmingHsueh/Revisiting-S-ESTOs/blob/main/main_generation_sestop.m).

+## Revisiting S-ESTO Algorithms
+In this work, we revisited a variety of S-ESTO algorithms by answering five central research questions (RQs) on the generated problems, which are given as follows: